idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Start new project (New)** = Button.
 (Select language pair first, and then:) Click to start the creation of the new project.

-You will be asked to browse to a source document (or folder containing the source documents if you have checked the option “Multiple document project” in the Dashboard menu).
+You will be asked to browse to a source document (or folder containing the source documents if you have checked the option “Multiple document project” in the Dashboard menu ≡).
 Alternatively, you can simply Drag and drop the document or folder on the Dashboard.

 This will open the New project configuration dialog (see below).